anik9000/Human-Avtivity-Recognition-Project/README.md

 - An identifier of the subject who carried out the experiment.

 A brief description about the dataset can be found in the jupyter notebook.
+First use HAR_EDA followed by HAR_LSTM and finally HAR_PREDICTION_MODELS.